zammad/zammad-admin-documentation/channels/email/accounts.rst

    If you want Zammad to leave the contents of your inbox untouched, use the *Keep Messages on Server* option in the *Experts* configuration view.

+If you're looking on how to add further email addresses or aliases to existing accounts, you may want to have a look at :doc:`/channels/email/aliases`.

 So let's get started setting up an email channel!
 For this, simply navigate to "Email" and click on the "new" button.
 A wizard will appear and leads you through the following steps.